 - 3. The presenter should stand while they are presenting, to better engage the audience. - 4.
 Rather than spending time preparing slides consisting of text prompts for themselves, the presenter should focus on presenting the actual figures from the paper (in whole or in part).
 The presenter is permitted one or two additional figures if they aid understanding of difficult concepts, and a summary slide.
 In-depth introduction: make sure the audience has the vocabulary they need to understand the paper.
 For research articles, be sure to explain the questions the researchers are asking and why they needed to be asked.
-Overview of the data: the focus here should not be on each individual lane on a gel or bar on a graph, but rather the techniques used, why the experiment was done, and what conclusions can be drawn.
+Overview of the data: the - focus here should not be on each individual lane on a gel or bar on a graph, but rather the techniques used, why the experiment was done, and what conclusions can be drawn.
 Discuss any limitations, errors, or omissions that you've noticed in the data.
-In-depth conclusion: what this paper accomplished, what significance it has on a broad scale, what questions are still unanswered

-5. Active discussion is a key part to the journal club.
+In-depth conclusion: what this paper accomplished, what significance it has on a broad scale, what questions are still unanswered - 5.
+Active discussion is a key part to the journal club.
 The presenter may ask questions and invite discussion from the audience, but the audience members should ask questions and add comments at any time, whether invited or not.
-The goal here is to critically analyze papers and techniques, as well as learn
+The goal here is to critically analyze papers and techniques, as well as learn something about current science discussion is important in meeting these goals!
+Thus, everyone in the room MUST ask at least one question!

 Let us know why you picked the paper - just because you had to read the paper since your PI put it on your bench doesn't mean your audience should!

 Laptops and other presentation equipment are available in the Pharmacology Department office (Room E-409)